joyjaaa/CAD-Portfolio/README.md

 # CAD-Portfolio
-Hi, welcome to my CAD proftfolio that documents my progression and CAD-ing journey! :)
+Hi, welcome to my CAD portfolio that documents my progression and CAD-ing journey! :)

 The CAD softwares I mainly use are SolidWorks, AutoCAD, Civil 3D, and Infraworks.
 The design projects I have so far created range from prototypes of parts, structures, and civil infrastructure that I have designed using CAD softwares.
 I am always willing to find ways to improve my designs and process, feedback and suggestions are very welcome!